 - (Only if you have a custom ROM installed) Go to ‘Wipe’ → ‘Advanced Wipe’ and select the ‘Dalvik/ART Cache’, ‘System’, and ‘Data’ checkboxes.
 Then swipe the ‘Swipe to Wipe’ button to wipe the current custom ROM completely.

-- Go to the ‘Install‘ menu in TWRP and select the OxygenOS 10 full ROM package, and swipe the button to flash the file and install the update on your OnePlus 6/6T.
+- Go to the ‘Install‘ menu in TWRP, select the OxygenOS full ROM package, and swipe the button to flash the file and install the update on your OnePlus 6/6T.